R. Budd Dwyer: Suicide

-Footage and television media
+Aftermath

 Many television stations throughout Pennsylvania broadcast taped footage of Dwyer's suicide to a midday audience.
-Philadelphia station WPVI (Channel 6) showed Dwyer pulling the trigger and falling backwards, but did not show the bullet path.
+Philadelphia station WPVI-TV showed Dwyer pulling the trigger and falling backwards, but did not show the bullet path.
+It chose not to show the gunshot a second time.
 During the next several hours, news editors had to decide how much of the explicit footage they wanted to broadcast.
-Many chose not to broadcast the final moments of the suicide and WPVI also chose not to show the gunshot a second time.
+Many chose not to broadcast the final moments of the suicide.

-Many stations, including WCAU and Pennsylvania's Group W stations KYW and KDKA-TV, stopped the action just before the gunshot.
+Many stations, including KYW-TV and WCAU-TV in Philadelphia and KDKA-TV in Pittsburgh, stopped the action just before the gunshot.
 However, the last two allowed the audio of the shooting to continue with the stopped image.
-Group W's news cameraman William L. Martin and reporter David Sollenberger had a camera set up at the conference.
-They chose to broadcast the audio with a freeze-frame of the gun in Dwyer's mouth.
+Westinghouse Broadcasting (then-parent of KYW-TV and KDKA-TV) news cameraman William L. Martin and reporter David Sollenberger had a camera set up at the conference; they chose to broadcast the audio with a freeze-frame of the gun in Dwyer's mouth.
 Only a handful broadcast the unedited press conference.
-WPVI in Philadelphia rebroadcast the suicide footage in full on their 5:00 p.m. and 6:00 p.m.
+WPVI-TV rebroadcast the suicide footage in full on their 5:00 p.m. and 6:00 p.m.
 Action News broadcast without warning the viewers.
 That station's broadcast is a source for copies available on the Internet.
 WPXI in Pittsburgh is reported by the Associated Press to have broadcast the footage uncensored on an early newscast.
 In explaining the decision to broadcast, WPXI operations manager By Williams said, "It's an important event [about] an important man."
 Williams avoided broadcasting the footage in the evening newscasts, explaining, "Everyone knows by then that [Dwyer] did it.
 There are children out of school."
 However, in central Pennsylvania, many children were home from school during the day of Dwyer's suicide due to a snowstorm.
 The moment of Dwyer's suicide did not appear on any national newscast.
 NBC Nightly News and CNN's coverage only showed Dwyer holding the gun and stopped before he placed it in his mouth, and CBS Evening News and ABC World News Tonight did not include any footage from the press conference in their reports.

-At least one reporter present at Dwyer's suicide suffered from being a witness: radio reporter Tony Romeo, who was standing a few feet from Dwyer, developed depression after the suicide and took a break from journalism.